mongodb/specifications/source/unified-test-format/unified-test-format.rst

       collection: { $$type: "string" }

 When the actual value is an array, test runners MUST NOT examine types of the array's elements.
-Only the type of actual field should be checked.
+Only the type of actual field SHALL be checked.
 This is admittedly inconsistent with the behavior of the `$type <https://docs.mongodb.com/manual/reference/operator/query/type/>`__ query operator, but there is presently no need for this behavior in tests.